Pink is the new green, thanks to technology developed at UC Santa Cruz.

-Greenhouses have a long list of benefits: higher food production, less water use, less pesticide need, longer growing season, better working conditions.
+Greenhouses have a long list of benefits: higher food production, less water use, potentially less pesticide use, a year-round growing season.
 There’s a problem: they’re expensive, both to install and to operate.
-But thanks to solar technology developed at UC Santa Cruz, greenhouses are enjoying a new moment in sun.
+But thanks to solar technology developed at UC Santa Cruz, greenhouses are enjoying a new moment in the sun.

 Soliculture, a company based on technology developed in the Thin-Film Optoelectronics Laboratory of physics professor Sue Carter, has been busy explaining to growers the benefits of using their solar panels on greenhouses.

 “To put it simply,” said Glenn Alers, CEO of Soliculture, “Soliculture panels allow more power, more produce, more profits.”

 The panels themselves are not what you expect when you imagine a solar panel: they’re translucent, and they’re a bright shade of magenta.